My Photography & Travel Guide to London, England

 If you visit in the Spring and get lucky with the weather, you might stay forever.

 The food is outstanding, the sights are incredible, and there is so much to see and do.
-For photographers, there is so much variety in what you can photograph, from classic landmarks and architecture to incredible graffiti, food, street photography, and historic neighborhoods like Notting Hill.
+For photographers, there is a vast array of subjects to capture, ranging from classic landmarks and architecture to incredible graffiti, food, street photography, and historic neighborhoods like Notting Hill.
 Also, the city’s museums are among the best in the world.
 Where else can you see the Rosetta Stone, which is located in the British Museum?

 Best Time To Visit